minhayusuf/Datahut-QA-Assignment/README.md

 This project demonstrates a step-by-step approach to cleaning a messy dataset (messy_data.csv).
 The dataset contains inconsistencies such as missing values, duplicates, invalid formats, and noise in several columns.
 The goal of the project is to clean the dataset and prepare it for further analysis.
 ## Files
 [messy_data.csv](https://github.com/user-attachments/files/17174145/messy_data.csv): The raw dataset that needs to be cleaned.
-data_cleaning.py: Python script used to clean the dataset.

 ## Technologies/Libraries Used
 ``` javascript
  - Python 3